-Alternative 4 would allow for quota to be transferred between North Carolina and the General Atlantic Group ACL (if Alternative 2 is selected as a preferred alternative) or between the Northern and Southern Zones (if Alternative 3 is selected as a preferred alternative).
-The process is similar to quota transfers between states for Mid-Atlantic summer flounder and would provide a way for unused quota to be moved so that the total commercial ACL could be met.
+Preferred Alternative 4 would allow for quota to be transferred between North Carolina and the rest of the region (Alternative 2) or between the Northern and Southern Zones (Preferred Alternative 3).
+The process is similar to quota transfers between states for Mid-Atlantic summer flounder and would provide a way for unused quota to be moved and utilized without negatively impacting the stock, thereby achieving optimum yield (OY).
+If Preferred Alternative 4 is not selected as a preferred alternative in the final amendment, transfer would not be allowed.

-2.4.2 Action 4.2 - Establish Regional Annual Catch Limits (ACLs) for Atlantic Migratory Group Spanish Mackerel.
+2.4.2 Action 4.2 - Establish Regional Commercial Quotas for Atlantic Migratory Group Spanish Mackerel.

-Alternative 1: No Action - retain one commercial ACL for the Atlantic migratory group Spanish mackerel
+Alternative 1: No Action - retain one commercial quota for the Atlantic migratory group Spanish mackerel

-Alternative 2: Establish a separate commercial ACL of Atlantic migratory group Spanish mackerel for North Carolina based on Options a-d below.
+Alternative 2: Establish a separate commercial quota for Atlantic migratory group Spanish mackerel for North Carolina based on Options a-d below.
 Monitoring and implementation would be based on Options e-g below.